stratosphereips/stratocyberlab/README.md

 ### Software
 The only requirement to run SCL is to have `docker (v>20.10)` installed.

+> **Security note for paranoid users:** For maximum isolation, run SCL inside a virtual machine.
+The dashboard requires access
+> to the Docker socket, which effectively gives it control of the host, and optional third-party plugins often request
+> the same access.

 ## How to start

 1. To start the lab, run: